makerdao/community/faqs/stability-fee.md

-Hi Maker Community,

-Ours is not the easiest project to wrap your head around.
-This learning curve can be a significant barrier to entry for people new to crypto, or the MakerDAO ecosystem, so we've been working on a set of canonical FAQs to help remove some of that friction.

-Maker has attracted a significantly smarter than average demographic, so we would like to do a little experiment and leverage the 'wisdom of *our* crowd'.
-The FAQ's are now at a point where we can begin releasing them, but they still may contain mistakes or oversights.
-In the past, we've found tremendous value in turning to the community for final review and sign-off and we'd like to try that again.

-If these posts see enough interest, they will become a weekly occurrence until we get feedback on all 12 documents in the pipeline.
-The hope is that with the input we will be able to better understand whether we are answering the right questions, if something is missing, or incorrect.

-Each week, once the posts have been reviewed, we will move them into a public GitHub repository where we will continue to encourage the community to help us with updates and edits.

-If you have the time, please take a close look at this post and add any comments, questions or corrections you might have.

----

 # What is the stability fee?
 The Maker smart contracts collect a Stability Fee which is calculated against the total amount of DAI drawn against collateral held in a CDP.
 This a variable rate fee which can change when MKR holders vote on proposals put forth by the Interim Risk Team at MakerDAO.